-The Content Studio project structure is a slim single-page React application where logic and code is contained in npm modules.
-Sanity comes with a build system that allows you to override, remove and compose existing functionality with a system of named parts.
+Sanity Studio’s file structure is a slim single-page React application where logic and code is contained in npm modules.
+The Studio comes with a build system that allows you to override, remove and compose existing functionality with a system of named parts.

 This makes it easy to upgrade to new versions of Sanity, and also to install and ship plugins in self-contained packages.